 - First, record the details of any bullying incidents.
 Investigate by calmly asking the basics: when and where did it happen, who was present, and what did they do or say?
 Did any adults witness this?

-- If a child is physically threatened with an allergy-causing food, they should be taught to run away, and tell an adult immediately, says Shemesh.
+- If physically threatened with an allergy-causing food, a child should be taught to run away, and tell an adult immediately, says Shemesh.
 Otherwise the child could be forced to consume something dangerous to them.

 - Take the lead: surveys suggest that most kids do report allergy bullying.
 Once adults find out about it, Shemesh says it’s incumbent on them, not the child, to recreate a safe environment.

-Advise them not to fight back – even they want to.
-Try to avoid showing emotion to the bully, and to let adults know what happened right away.
+Both experts say to advise a child not to fight back – even they want to.
+They should try to avoid showing emotion to the bully, and instead let adults know what happened right away.

 How to Talk to School Staff